 Additionally, the DevOps movement pushed the boundaries of Agile methodology a bit farther — and stretched the usability of Agile methods beyond “code-writing” to include the whole delivery cyclic process.

-Henceforth, the main tenets of DevOps philosophy call for the following:
+Henceforth, the main tenets of DevOps in Agile methodology philosophy call for the following:

-The objective of DevOps is to accelerate the teams’ speed of performance, provide for an efficient production environment, quick adaptation to alterations, promoting value monitoring along the way.
+The main goal of DevOps for businesses is to accelerate the teams’ speed of performance, provide for an efficient production environment, quick adaptation to alterations, promoting value monitoring along the way.

 Moreover, DevOps philosophy is centered around the idea of a value stream.
 A value stream encapsulates all the stages undertaken to facilitate the delivery of a high-quality product or feature to maximize a positive user experience.

-All value streams are traditionally subdivided into three stages:
+All value streams are traditionally subdivided into three right principles of DevOps:

 Different teams are in charge of the performance of particular KPIs.
 The project information is shared by bits and pieces.
 Each team possesses its own DevOps tools.